You upload your PDF in HelpRange and we give you a secure link to that PDF, which you can share.

 Yes, you can.
 You can ask about users' email before they view your document (go to

-Links/Settings and check "Ask about contact details").
+Links/Settings and check "Ask about email").
 To avoid legal issues, you can provide

 your own custom HTML consent box which will be used below our checkbox (you can set your own